beesness/game/versions/v10/README.md

 Workers are free-lance, so after you used one put it in the `Bee Market`.

-### 2. Drones

-You can trade (some of) your flowers for honey from the `Honeypot`.

-The flowers you trade will be discarded, and the honey you gain from the trade will be added to your capital in the `Honeycomb`.

-If two or more players chose the drone card, then they will enter a **blind bid** to split the `Honeypot`.
-Put the flowers you want to trade in your hand.
-Without revealing them, place your closed fist at the centre of the table (even if you're not trading any flowers).
-When everyone is ready, open your hands to show how many flowers you are trading.
-Count the flowers everyone is trading, and divide the `Honeypot` accordingly.
-Always round the number up if the division is not a whole number.

-> For example: the Honeypot contains 30 honey and the total number of flowers traded is 3.
-Each flower will be worth 10 honey (30/3).
-Let's say you are trading 2 of those 3 flowers, so you get 20 honey from the `Honeypot`.
-Move your counter on the `Honeycomb` 20 steps ahead, the other trader's counter by 10 steps, and reset the `Honeypot` marker to 0.

-If you're the only one playing the drone card, then you get all the honey in the `Honeypot`!
-Discard one of your flowers, and **donate** another one of your flowers back to the `Garden` (it's an *ethical drone*).

-Drones are free-lance, so after you used one put it in the `Bee Market`.

-### 3. Queens

-You can hire **3 bees** from the `Bee Market` if you're the only one playing the worker card.

-Subtract 1 bee for each other player that also played this card.

-> For example, if 2 players play the queen, they can hire (up to) 2 bees each.
-Also, if all players play the queen, nobody will be able to hire any bees.

-The **starting price** of every bee is the current number of rounds.
-So bees start at 1 honey during the first round and by the 9th round they are worth 9 honey.

-When 2+ players want the same bee, they will enter an **auction** for it.
-The player with the least honey can start the auction.
-Players interested in that bee have to offer at least 1 honey more than the last offer.

-To **hire a bee**, subtract its price in honey from your counter on the `Honeycomb` and add the same amount into the `Honeypot`.

-> For example, you currently hold 9 honey and the `Honeypot` is at 0.
-You're paying 3 honey for a bee, so your counter goes down to 6 and the `Honeypot` goes to 3.

 ## Prepare the next round

-**Recharge** the `Honeypot` with the number of flowers left in the game (flowers in the garden + flowers picked by players).

-> For example, if there are 20 flowers left in the garden and 10 flowers held by players, then move the `Honeypot` counter forward by 30.

 Move the marker to the next space on the **round tracker**.

 ## Last round!

-Predictably, on the last round everyone would want to use a drone card and sell  flowers to maximise their honey profits.
+Predictably, on the last round everyone would want to use a drone card and sell all their flowers to maximise their honey profits.
 There would be no point in picking flowers with a worker (there will be no chances to sell them after the game is over), or to hire more bees.

 However, the last round is special!

+1. **Queens become futures traders**: if you play your queen in the last round, you get **2 honey for each flower other players have** (banking on their fortunes).

+	> For example: the total amount of flowers *other players* hold at the beginning of the last round is 7.
+By playing the queen, you get 14 honey (which you can add to your final score).
-The Queen becomes a *gambler*: if you use it, then you get to **roll the die** as many times as you have flowers.
+2. **Workers become gamblers**: if you play a worker card in the last round, then you get to **roll the die** as many times as you have flowers.
 You get as much honey for each roll as the die says.

+	> For example: if you have 3 flowers, you get to roll the die 3 times and add each roll to your final honey score.
+3. For the drones it's *beesness as usual*.

 # How to win

 ### At the end of the last round, **the player with the most honey wins!**

-# How not to lose

-### If flowers run out, at any point during the game, everybody loses *immediately*.

-To avoid this *beesaster* (and to prevent other players from killing the game by taking the last flower) anyone can **call a vote to replenish the garden** at any point during the game.

-`Are you willing to donate one of your bees in exchange for 2 new flowers?`

-**You get 1 vote for each of your bees**.
-For example, if you have a total of 5 bees, you get 5 votes.

-* If there's a **majority of Yes** votes then *everyone* will discard one of their cards (any card) and add 2 new flowers to the garden.
-For example, in a 4-player game you would add 8 new flowers to the garden and set the 4 cards aside (not in the Bee Market, these cards won't get back in the game).
-* Otherwise, no flowers are replanted this turn.

 # Sticky situations <sup>FAQs</sup>